- Twice recognized as Most Outstanding Teacher at WVU CPASS

-- Outstanding Research / Creativity Award, WVU School of Physical Education (2003-2006, 2010)
+- Outstanding Grantsperson Award, WVU College of Physical Activity and Sport Sciences (2013, 2010)

-Sam Zizzi – an Elkins native who teaches in the WVU College of Physical Activity and Sport Sciences, sees many students in his classes who want to build careers in health.
+Zizzi, an Elkins, WV native, sees many students in his classes who want to build careers in health.
 They’re motivated.
-They want to make change.
-And they soon learn that there are barriers and frustrations that must be overcome on the road to wellness.
-Read the full story.Watch the video
+They want to make change and they soon learn that there are barriers and frustrations that they must overcome on the road to wellness.Watch the video

 2016 Roads Scholar Academy